Moving from ENS to SocietyPress

 A note on your old data

 The ENS CSV you exported is the only complete snapshot of your member history that exists outside of ENS.
 Make a backup of that CSV file and keep it somewhere safe — a cloud folder, a thumb drive, an email attachment to yourself.
-After your subscription with ENS ends, you can't get it back.
+After your ENS subscription ends, that CSV is the only copy you'll have.

 The same goes for the SocietyPress site you're about to build.
 SocietyPress includes a one-click full-site export (Settings → Export) that produces a single ZIP containing everything: database, files, photos, and configuration.
 Run it monthly.
 Keep the last three months of backups.
 This is your insurance against everything from a forgotten password to a host going out of business.